Axia-Tech/AXIA-wiki/docs/general/redenomination.md

 > - The main benefit of this change is to avoid using small decimals when dealing with SOLAR and to
 >   achieve an easier calculation system.

-The initial referendum was proposed prior to the AXIASolar genesis block under the assumption that making a redenomination would be simpler before the AXIASolar chain was live.
+The initial referendum was proposed prior to the AXIACoin genesis block under the assumption that making a redenomination would be simpler before the AXIACoin chain was live.
 However, many in the community pointed out the disconnect of the two networks and how it was unfair for holders of SOLAR to be impacted by a vote by a different token holder set.
-For this reason, the AXIACoin Foundation [decided to make a new vote on AXIASolar][blog 1] when it went live, although the AXIALunar vote ended with a majority in favor of the redenomination change.
+For this reason, the AXIACoin Foundation [decided to make a new vote on AXIACoin][blog 1] when it went live, although the AXIALunar vote ended with a majority in favor of the redenomination change.

 AXIACoin Foundation summarized the decision not to change: